Presidio of Santa Barbara: History

 The Presidio was built to standard plans for a Spanish colonial military headquarters, using locally available materials, so the buildings forming the outer square were constructed with thick, solid adobe outer walls.
 The main gate opened into an open parade ground/plaza in the center of the square.
 The chapel stood at the center of the back of the square, facing the gate across the plaza.
 While it was never attacked by a strong military force during its sixty years of operation, the Presidio was subject to the assaults of nature.
 Several devastating earthquakes in the early 19th century destroyed much of the structure.

 In 1855 the Presidio Chapel grew into the Apostolic College of Our Lady of Sorrows, which soon became Our Lady of Sorrows Church at the corner of Figueroa and State Streets, and then at the corner of Anacapa and Sola streets in 1929.
-However, both still stand separately as vibrant churches of a richly Catholic history.

 Mexican–American War

 At the time of the Mexican–American War in Alta California, very little of the fortress remained in usable condition, and on December 27, 1846, John C. Frémont ascended San Marcos Pass during rainy weather and came up on the Presidio and the town from behind.
 The Presidio surrendered without a fight, as the garrison was far south in the Pueblo de Los Angeles.
 Frémont had heard that the Mexican army was lying in ambush for him at Gaviota Pass, the only other sensible route over the mountains at that time, and had crossed the difficult muddy track on San Marcos Pass to outflank them, but this move turned out not to have been necessary.
 Mexican General Andrés Pico later surrendered his force to Frémont, recognizing that the war was lost.